Effective process

 After you’ve improved a process, you’re done, right?

 Not exactly.
 Process improvement is an ongoing process.
 You’ll need to closely monitor and manage the process to ensure that it's effective.
-When you find areas that can be streamlined or improved, you’ll need to start the process over again.
-Don’t worry, it will be easier the second time around because most of the work is already done for you.
-You will likely only need to revise current flowcharts and maps as you determine where changes should be made.
+When you find areas that can be streamlined or improved, you’ll need to start the process of process improvement over again.
+But don’t worry, it will be easier the second time around because most of the work is already done for you.
+You will likely only need to revise flowcharts and maps as you determine where changes should be made.

 About Lucidchart